mishka/SubaruCoilOnPlugConversion/README.md

   * Reduced engine power
   * The engine vibrates more than it should
   * Rough acceleration / feedback from the throttle

+  **Please note that all of the above symptoms can also be caused by the spark plugs; you should also check them before proceeding.**

 # Understanding the Waste Spark System